Institutional Diplomas (DE)

 • The professionalization of clubs over the past several years

-• The difficulty club managers have in keeping up with changes to the sports code
+• The challenge club leaders face in keeping up with changes to the sports code

-• The difficulties clubs face in diversifying their sources of funding
+• The challenges clubs face in diversifying their funding sources

-• A 100% online training program that allows everyone to take courses at their own pace.
+• A 100% online course that allows everyone to study at their own pace.

-• 21 course modules divided into 9 teaching units.
+• 21 course modules divided into 9 instructional units.

 • The use of operational digital tools

-• Continuous assessment of acquired knowledge.
-Courses are available online on the University of Montpellier platform.
+• Assessment of prior learning through ongoing evaluation.
+The courses are available online on the University of Montpellier’s platform.

-In the context of the professionalization of sports associations and the decline in the number of volunteers, it is necessary, on the one hand, to promote volunteer skills and, on the other hand, to support employment growth by combining qualifications from the Ministry of Sports (State Certificates, State Diplomas, Specialized State Diplomas) and universities.
+In light of the increasing professionalization of sports organizations and the declining number of volunteers, it is important, on the one hand, to recognize the value of volunteer expertise and, on the other hand, to promote employment growth by establishing pathways between qualifications issued by the Ministry of Sports (State Certificates, State Diplomas, and Specialized State Diplomas) and university degrees.

 Skills

-This diploma enables learners to develop the following skills:
+This program enables students to develop the following skills

-• Variations in offers and diversification of funding sources
+• Variations in offerings and diversification of funding sources

 • Communication